 © Jorge León

-In the duet autre (other), the notion of distance dominates the development of the choreographic phrases.
-At first, distance separates the bodies.
-The evolution of the two people through space creates a confrontation of gestures stemming from the quick, light and aerial movements of the first and the slow, retained and grounded actions of the second.
-The different timings are superimposed, while the glances exchanged between the two people reduce the distance between them.
-The progressive attempt to bring these two bodies together dwarfs the distance, the languor of the instrumentalist's theme, and its resulting melodic lines.
-The musical environment gives way to harmonic stability and fragmentation of rapid images irremediably absorbed by the encounter.
-Here it is the intermediary that matters, the in-between, the distortion, the gap, the "semantic displacement" between one and the other.
+In autre (other), the notion of distance drives the development of the choreographic language.
+Initially, distance separates the bodies.
+The progression of the two performers through space creates a dialogue of gestures: one characterised by quick, light, and aerial movements; the other by slow, grounded, and restrained actions.
+These contrasting tempos are superimposed, while glances exchanged between the dancers gradually diminish the distance between them.
+The growing proximity challenges not only spatial separation but also reflects the languor of the instrumental theme, and its fragmented, melodic drift.
+The musical environment yields to harmonic stability and fragmented, rapid images, irremediably absorbed by the encounter.
+What emerges is a focus on the intermediary: the in-between, the distortion, the gap, the "semantic displacement" between one and the other.

-Assonance IV is divided into four sections, characterised by an extended upbeat, a period of density and a fast elimination in the first two, and by an essay into the static, a quest for balance, the memory of the vestige of movement for the last two.
-Austerity and sobriety are allied in the composition—Sharp and low sounds alternate, stemming from instrumental gestures that seem visible to the listener.
-There is also a kind of limpid aerial suspension interrupted only by the lightning accelerations of the two instruments.
-The live sound appears to deteriorate, fossilise, and be caught in an echo that seems to rise as a trace of life.
+Assonance IV is divided into four sections.
+The first two are characterised by an extended upbeat, a dense core, and a rapid dissolution; the latter two explore stasis, balance, and the echo of the vestige of movement.
+Austerity and sobriety shape the composition—sharp, low sounds alternate with instrumental gestures that seem visible to the listener.
+A sense of limpid, aerial suspension is interrupted only by bursts of accelerations.
+The live sound seems to deteriorate, fossilise, and be caught in an echo—a fleeting trace of life.

 <